uber-node/ringpop-node/README.md

 * `whoami()` - Returns the address of the running node

 ## Events
+These events are emitted when:

-* `ready` - Ringpop is ready
+* `ready` - ringpop has been bootstrapped
-* `changed` - Ring state has changed (DEPRECATED)
+* `changed` - ring or membership state is changed (DEPRECATED)
-* `membershipChanged` - Membership state has changed for one or more members, either their status or incarnation number.
+* `membershipChanged` - membership state has changed (status or incarnation number).
 A membership change may result in a ring change.
+* `requestProxy.checksumsDiffer` - a proxied request arrives at its destination and source/destination checksums differ
+* `requestProxy.retryAttempted` - a scheduled retry expires and a retry is attempted
+* `requestProxt.retryScheduled` - a retry is scheduled, but not yet attempted
+* `requestProxy.retrySucceeded` - a request that is retried succeeds
+* `requestProxy.retryFailed` - a request is retried up to the maximum number of retries and fails
-* `ringChanged` - Ring state has changed for one or more nodes: a node has been added to or removed from the cluster.
-All ring changes are also member changes, but not vice versa.
+* `ringChanged` - ring state has changed for one or more nodes either having joined or left the cluster.
+All ring changes are member changes, but not vice versa.

 ## Installation